chierina/Datathon-BrandMarketing/README.md

-# Datathon for Influencer Marketing
+# Influencer Marketing for Luxuary brands
-Datathon with [Launchmetrics](https://www.launchmetrics.com/) for influencer marketing
+Datathon of [Launchmetrics](https://www.launchmetrics.com/) and ESCP in 2020.
+The goal was to increase the revenue from Instagram posts.

 <p align="center">
 <img src="./images/Launchmetcis.png" alt="" width="600">